project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

 within some columns ``space`` has been repalaced by a question mark ``?``.
 In this instance we would use the ``auto_reinstate_nulls`` to replace all the obfuscated cells with nulls.
-In addition we can immediately observe columns that are inappropriate for our needs.
+In addition we can immediately observe columns that are inappropriate for the needs.
 In this case we do not need the column **name** and it is removed using ``to_remove`` passing the name of the attribute.